 Where: Cornbury Park, England

 Oya Festival – or Øyafestivalen in Norwegian – is an annual music festival that takes place in Middelalderparken, Oslo.
-The festival started small nearly 20 years ago in 1999 with a modest 1,900 visitors but has since become one of the biggest celebrations of music in Norway.
+The festival started small 20 years ago in 1999 with a modest 1,900 visitors but has since become one of the biggest celebrations of music in Norway.

 Where: Oslo, Norway